wp-plugins/newsletter/readme.txt

 * Added shortcodes for in page form building (beta): see the [plugin documentation](http://www.thenewsletterplugin.com/plugins/newsletter/newsletter-documentation).

+= 3.8.3 =

+* Fixed the editor for unsubscription messages
+* Added the unsubscription error message
+* Fixed the email change from admin panels
+* Fixed the profile field check when set as optionals

 = 3.8.2 =

 * Improved the profile editing page (with confirmation for email change)